Skip to content

 From there, you can walk to Place de la Bourse, home to the famous Miroir d’Eau (mirror of water), one of the most photographed sights in France, along with the Eiffel Tower.

-The square played a role in history and originally had a statue of Louis XV in the centre until it was destroyed in the French Revolution.
+The square played a significant role in history, originally featuring a statue of Louis XV in the centre, which was destroyed during the French Revolution.

-Day 1 – Discover Bordeaux City Centre with a River Cruise & Night Tour
+Day 1 – Discover Bordeaux City Center with a River Cruise & Night Tour

 Take a River Cruise on the Garonne